 • Teamwork, communication, customer care, emotional intelligence

-• Problem solving, creativity, enterprise, commercial awareness
+• Problem-solving, creativity, enterprise, and commercial awareness

 • Leadership, time management, IT and digital literacy skills.

 • Self-reliance, respect for others, focus on personal development.

 Make sure you can demonstrate them in applications and interviews.